foglienimatteo/Raytracing/README.md

 ```
 where `ALPHA` is the scaling factor for the normalisation process (default `a=0.18`)
 and `GAMMA` is YOUR monitor gamma value (default `g=1.0`).
-This algorithm is by far more efficient and computationally cheaper than the rendering, so choose your `a` and `g` values without any fear to try again!
+Choose your `a` and `g` values without any fear to try again!
+This algorithm is indeed by far more efficient and computationally cheaper than the rendering.

-Here we insert an example of usage, that renders the [earth_and_sun.txt](examples/earth_and_sun.txt) file
+Here we show an example of usage, which renders the [earth_and_sun.txt](examples/earth_and_sun.txt) file
 ```bash
 ./Raytracer.jl render examples/earth_and_sun.txt --width=2880 --height=1800 flat
 ```
-and tone-map the resulting PFM image
+and of the tone-map the resulting PFM
 ```bash
 ./Raytracer.jl tonemapping scene.pfm scene.png -a=0.18 -g=1.0
 ```